VuOn7/VuOn7/README.md

--  Hi, I’m @VuOn7
+-  Hi, I’m Bhuwan Awasthi
 -  I’m interested in prediction (hazards)
 -  I’m looking to collaborate on anything I could do...
--  How to reach me: mebhuwanawasthi@gmail.com...
+-  How to reach me: mebhuwanawasthi@gmail.com.../ st125724@ait.asia